Good stuff

 You’d be missing out on the full MX-5 experience to shrug off the manual folding soft top (it’s great, you can put the roof up and down from the driver’s seat with one hand) in favour of something heavier and electronically assisted.
 Mazda has however made a minor concession to modern tastes (no, not an electric SUV) and offers the MX-5 these days with an electric folding hardtop.

 That model is badged RF for ‘retracting fastback’.
 Yeah, it does sound cooler when you don’t know what it means.
 It adds an extra 30/40kg, and with it a few tenths to the car's acceleration stats.
-Unique to the RF is an automatic gearbox option that costs another £2k and is slower again.
-We’re going to ignore it, and you should too, because the standard six-speed manual is such a delight.
+You used to get the option of an automatic gearbox, but we decided to ignore it and apparently so did Mazda’s customers, because it’s no longer offered.
+Good, because the six-speed manual is a delight.

 Would it work as an only car?